Phnom Penh Institute of Technology: Rectangular Strategy Phase III (2013–present)

 After forming a new government, the new education policy was promulgated in late 2013 with the Industrial Development Policy and Science Technology and Innovation Policy.
 Phnom Penh Institute of Technology was recognized by the Royal Government of Cambodia.

 Many three-year courses were turned into four-year courses with the start of the School of Engineering this year.
 The university started graduate programmes in engineering in 2013.

 The following year, the four centers were integrated and reorganized.
 The Center for the Promotion of Science Technology and Innovation; the Center for Continuing Education and Professional Development; the Center for Research Development and Industrial Liaison; the Center for Global Communication and International Language; and the School of Engineering were merged to create School of Science and Engineering.

 Since January 2014, it has been privatized into the National University Incorporation of Phnom Penh Institute of Technology under a sub-decree.

 National and international partner institutions

 SAKURA Exchange Program in Science (2013–present)

 Phnom Penh Tech is a member of SAKURA Exchange Program in Science, an international network of leading universities in Japan and Asia exchanging students and senior scholars.

 University College of Technology Sarawak (2015–present)

-The University College of Technology Sarawak (UCTS) welcomes applications from people of at least 21 years of age who do not qualify for admission into undergraduate and postgraduate programmes on the basis of formal educational attainment through Non-formal Entry via APEL.
+The University College of Technology Sarawak (UCTS) welcomes applications from people of at least 21 years of age who do not qualify for admission into undergraduate and postgraduate programs on the basis of formal educational attainment through Non-formal Entry via APEL.